Shareholder activism: Retail involvement

-Any shareholder, including non-institutional retail investors, may submit a shareholder proposal in the United States, and between 1934 and the mid-1980s these shareholders typically submitted proposals.
+Under U.S. securities law, any shareholder (including individual retail investors) may submit a shareholder proposal for consideration at a public company’s annual meeting.
+From 1934 until the mid-1980s, many shareholder proposals were filed by individual investors rather than institutional shareholders.
 One estimate placed institutional owners at 68% of shares and retail at 32% of shares, but 98% of institutional owners vote and only 28% of retail owners vote.
 Institutional shareholders, however, often vote automatically upon the advice of proxy advisory firms; allowing retail shareholders to vote based upon a guideline ("standing voting instructions") has been proposed to increase their involvement.

-Various websites have been created to facilitate retail involvement, including Moxy Vote, Shareowners.org, United States Proxy Exchange and ProxyDemocracy.org, but over time these generally shut down.
+Several websites were created to facilitate retail shareholder involvement in proxy voting, including Moxy Vote, Shareowners.org, United States Proxy Exchange and ProxyDemocracy.org.
+Most of these platforms have since shut down.

 Political and labor involvement

 Labor unions, including through pension funds such as CalPERS coalitions such as the Strategic Organizing Center often engage in shareholder proposals.
 The Shareholder Rights Group is a coalition of shareholder proposal advocates.

+Labor union pension funds shifted their focus toward executive compensation during the late 1990s and early 2000s.
+Before this shift, public pension funds such as CalPERS led most institutional shareholder activism, focusing primarily on board structure and anti-takeover defenses.

 Socially responsible investing

-Organizations such as the Interfaith Center on Corporate Responsibility (ICCR), As You Sow and Ceres use shareholder resolutions, and other means of pressure, to address issues such as sustainability and human rights.
+Organizations such as the Interfaith Center on Corporate Responsibility (ICCR), As You Sow and Ceres use shareholder proposals and investor engagement to press companies on environmental, sustainability and human-rights issues.

-For an analysis of the hundreds of annual shareholder resolutions, see Proxy Preview.